vinodkd/guts/src/book/01_size.md

 			<<loop increment>>                      <<loop increment>>
 		end while                                while <<loop condition>>

-All are functionally equivalent and from inspection its obvious that they have the same size (even if we count the `c` piece in different order).
+All are functionally equivalent and from inspection it's obvious that they have the same size (even if we count the `c` piece in different order).
 They are structurally different, but that's not germane to their size.

 So to summarize the discourse on loops: